Hen-and-chicks is a commonly used name for a group of succulents, mostly belonging to the Sempervivum genus and the Crassulaceae family.

 The water stored in the plant may also help relieve skin irritation, providing a non-toxic substitute for aloe vera.

-In fact, hens and chickens is a commonly recommended indoor plant for pet owners looking for safe, non-toxic plant growing options.
+In fact, hens and chickens are commonly recommended indoor plants for pet owners looking for safe, non-toxic plant-growing options.

-It is low-maintenance hens doesn’t require a lot of space.
+It is low-maintenance hens and doesn’t require a lot of space.

 More on the topic: Are Succulents Poisonous to Dogs?